mdancho84/mdancho84.github.io/_posts/2020-04-20-setup-python-in-r-with-rmarkdown.md

 I just launched a [__NEW LEARNING LAB PYTHON + R SERIES (Register Here)__](https://mailchi.mp/business-science/webinars) that will show you how to use `Python` and `R` together on __Real Business Projects__:

-- _Lab 34:_ Human Resources Employee Clustering
+- _Lab 33:_ Human Resources Employee Segmentation
-- _Lab 35:_ Advanced Customer Segmentation and Market Basket Analysis
+- _Lab 34:_ Advanced Customer Segmentation and Market Basket Analysis
-- _Lab 36:_ TensorFlow for Finance
+- _Lab 35:_ TensorFlow for Finance
-- _Lab 37:_ TensorFlow for Energy Demand Forecasting
+- _Lab 36:_ TensorFlow for Energy Demand Forecasting
-- _Lab 38:_ Social Media Text Analytics!
+- _Lab 37:_ Social Media Text Analytics!

 __And it's FREE to attend live.__